billfitzgerald/infosec-primer/testing_scenarios.md

 ### E2.3.1 Tools

 The TLS checks for web applications can be performed with a browser and proxy.
 The TLS checks for mobile apps can be performed with the mobile app and proxy.
-Refer to the setup instructions in Section C4 [Installing and Using ZAP Proxy to Observe HTTP and HTTPS Traffic](getting_started.md#h.toolkit-zap-proxy) for information on how to configure the tools.
+Refer to the setup instructions in Section C4 [Installing and Using a ZAP Proxy to Observe HTTP and HTTPS Traffic](getting_started.md#h.toolkit-zap-proxy) for information on how to configure the tools.

 ### E2.3.2 Tests